WIPACrepo/SkyDriver/README.md

 &nbsp;
 ### `/scan/SCAN_ID` - GET
 -------------------------------------------------------------------------------
-_Retrieve the manifest & result of a scan_
+_Retrieve the manifest and result of a scan_

 #### Arguments
 | Argument            | Type        | Required/Default | Description          |